What is a Logistics Company and What Does a Logistics Company Do?

 What is a Third Party Logistics Company?

 In another post, we detail what a third party logistics company is, but in its broadest form, 3PL applies to any service contract that involves the storing or shipping of a commodity.
-A 3rd party logistics company may only offer a single service, like transportation, warehouse storage or inventory management.
+A 3rd party logistics company may only offer a single service, like transportation, warehouses in Reno NV, or inventory management.
 However, it may also offer a system-wide bundling of services and management of a client’s entire supply chain.
 Many 3rd party logistics companies integrate operations.
 Warehousing and transportation services are all tailored to a client’s needs.

 A third party logistics company is typically an asset-bearing firm that establishes relationships with shippers on a broader scale.
 Third-party logistics companies typically make an investment in physical and human capital including brick-and-mortar locations and wheels on the ground.